 In a new report, Yotpo collated data from 65 million ecommerce orders representing $2 billion dollars in transactions over 120,000 ecommerce stores, and established what the industry average is for digital media.

 The results make for slightly surprising reading.
 On the face of things, Social makes up a healthy 6%, but this is still a relatively small slice over the overall pie.
 Paid makes up 5%, which leaves considerable room for growth, whilst email makes up a rather small 3%.
 The email figure is down to the data source - if you take a look at the Custora data on what influences sales it gives a different picture showing the importance of email to Ecommerce.
 It would be interesting to see the conversion rates by traffic, as it may be that referrals from emails are on the site because they’ve decided to purchase, whilst those from other sources may be more likely to be there to browse or research.
 I was slightly surprised search didn’t make up a larger share, since it is how most customers generally start their buying journey.
 Investing in better content marketing efforts could be more than worth it for many ecommerce stores, as if done well it will attract quality links and boost SEO.

-Relying too much one source of traffic leaves you exposed to risks, as just because a channel is fantastic for generating traffic today doesn’t mean it will continue to be.
+Relying too much on one source of traffic leaves you exposed to risks, just because a channel is fantastic for generating traffic today doesn’t mean it will continue to be.
 Some sites lost out when Panda put penalties on certain SEO linking practices.
 Others lost out when Facebook decided to massively restrict organic reach.
 If your site had relied exclusively one of these sources of traffic then the changes may have put you in some serious trouble.